About Anne Reith, Ph.D.

-I quickly discovered that in addition to being a psychic (i.e., the ability to receive messages from Spirit), I was also a medium (i.e., the ability to talk to deceased loved ones) and a natural channel (i.e., allowing entities to communicate directly on the Earth plane by merging with me).
+I quickly discovered that in addition to being a psychic (i.e., the ability to receive messages from angels & guides), I was also a medium (i.e., the ability to talk to deceased loved ones).
+I was also a natural channel (i.e., allowing entities to communicate directly on the Earth plane by merging with me).
 During my time in Suzan’s class, I became ordained as a multi-denominational minister through the Universal Life Church.
 I also served as Co-Director of a metaphysically-oriented spiritual group that was founded by Suzan called Illuminations 22.

 As Suzan had predicted, I was on “the fast track” for my psychic development.
 Although not typical of most students, my development was, indeed, fast and furious!
 By October of 2002, I began doing professional readings and healings at the Learning Light Foundation’s Psychic Fairs.
-Soon thereafter, I began seeing clients for private sessions and teaching my Thursday evening “Psychic Development and Channeling” class at the Learning Light, which is a class I’ve been teaching every week since 2002.
+Soon thereafter, I began seeing clients for private sessions and teaching my weekly “Psychic Development Mediumship, and Channeling” class at the Learning Light.
+I also began teaching weekend workshops in various subjects, including Reiki.

-Sadly, the early death of my mother when I was 17 sparked my interest in mediumship.
+Sadly, the early death of my mother when I was 17-years-old sparked my interest in mediumship.
 I would often read about life after death experiences, which gave me great hope that my mother was happy and in a better place.
 However, I never dreamed that I would one day work as a medium.
 To be honest, I felt it was be “too good to be true”!

-My training as a medium began when I was in my psychic development class and the teacher, Suzan, had us practice doing mediumship.
-I was as shocked as my classmate when I clearly was able to connect with and describe her grandfather.
+My training as a medium began when I was in my psychic development class with Suzan.
+One evening, she had the class practice doing mediumship.
+I was as shocked as my classmate when I clearly was able to connect with and describe my classmate’s grandfather.
 I learned from this experience that you never know what you can (or can’t) do until you try it!
-I continued my training by taking courses and workshops with several other teachers.
+I continued my training in mediumship by taking courses and workshops with several other teachers.

 Being a medium is one of my greatest joys!
 I love being able to connect people with deceased loved ones and pets.
 As a Psychologist, I specialized in grief and loss.
-In this role, I might have to work with someone for several sessions to help him or her work through unresolved issues with someone who had died.
+In that role, I might have to work with a client for several sessions to help him or her work through unresolved issues with someone who had died.
 But with mediumship, often all those unresolved issues can be dealt with during one session.
 Why?
-Because the person is able to speak directly with the deceased loved one and they can work out their unfinished business directly.
+Because the person is able to speak directly with the deceased loved one, which means that they can work out their unfinished business directly.
 The level of healing is often immediate and powerful.

 My mother was a nurse and one of my brothers is a Physician’s Assistant.
 I have always lived in a “medical family.”
-Medical issues and healing were often discussed, and I briefly considered becoming a nurse.
+Western medicine was often discussed within my family, and I briefly considered becoming a nurse.

-However, once in college, I found that my interests were primary in healing the mind and not the body, so I majored in Psychology.
-To be honest, I was raised solely around those working witih Western medicine.
-I didn’t even know that there were healing techniques outside of Western medicine, such as Reiki.
+However, once in college, I found that my interests were primary in healing the mind and not the body, which is why I majored in Psychology.
+Because I was raised solely around those working within Western medicine, I truly didn’t even know that there were healing techniques outside of Western medicine, such as Reiki.

 It wasn’t until I was in my psychic development course that I heard about Reiki and other energy healing techniques.
 Suzan encouraged all of her psychic development students to learn the spiritually-based energy healing technique called Reiki, because she said it would “jump start” our psychic abilities.
 Given my enthusiasm to learn as much as I possibly could and to learn it as quickly as possible, I was very willing to take her next Reiki I class.
-(NOTE: And she was right about it increasing my psychic and mediumship skills!
+(NOTE: And she was right about it increasing my psychic and mediumship skills!)

-Although I took Reiki to increase my psychic abilities, I also learned that I loved doing healings.
+Although I initially took Reiki to increase my psychic abilities, I quickly recognized that I loved doing healings.
 Additionally, I also intuitively sensed that I was eventually going to teach Reiki.
-I am now a Reiki Master/Teacher, a Karuna Reiki® Master/Teacher, and I love passing on this amazing knowledge and ability to others.
+I have been teaching Reiki classes since 2002, and I love passing on this amazing knowledge and ability to others.
 I also taught Karuna Reiki® for over 10 years, although I am currently not offering those classes as part of my curriculum.

 This was a difficult decision on my part.
-However, this decision was based on three factors:
+However, this it was a choice was based on three factors:

 - As a teacher, I strongly believe in helping my students connect with their own angels, guides, and deceased loved ones.
 I want to teach my students how to fish (i.e., learn how to connect directly with Spirit) rather than fishing for them (i.e., being the one to connect for them).

-- I’m very blessed to have been a teacher of psychic development classes, Reiki classes, and Karuna Reiki® classes for so long (since 2002!) that I am proud to say that I now have a number of my students working professionally as psychics, mediums, healers, and spiritual coaches.
-Although I am no longer able to offer my IMPART Certification Programs for Psychics, Mediums, and Healers.
-Many student completing our Certification Programs aren’t interested in working professionally but simply want a “track to run on.”
-However, for those graduates who do want to work professionally, we created our online Directory of IMPART Certified Practitioners.
-It includes each practitioners picture and a bio listing their specialties.
+- I’m very blessed to have been a teacher of psychic development classes and Reiki classes for so long (since 2002!) that I am proud to say that I now have a number of my students working professionally as psychics, mediums, healers, and spiritual coaches.
+Although I am no longer able to offer my IMPART Certification Programs for Psychics, Mediums, and Healers, many students completed these programs and are now working professionally.
+I am proud to list some of them on my online Directory of IMPART Certified Practitioners.
+It includes each practitioners picture and a short bio listing their specialties.
 I love being able to refer clients to my students for readings, healings, and spiritual coaching.
 In this way, I feel that those clients are receiving a part of me through my students.
 And many of these practitioners work over the phone and/or provide distance healings, which means that you can work with them even if you aren’t in the Southern California area.

 - I am currently being guided to focus on teaching and creating educational products, and this takes time!

-Although I don’t do private one-on-one appointments, I actually still do readings in my classes all the time, but they aren’t as extensive as a full reading.
+Although I don’t do private one-on-one appointments, I actually still do readings in my classes all the time.
 Whenever I’m working with someone, I consider all of my work, with both clients and students, to be sacred and an immense honor.
 Overall, my approach is very eclectic, and no two psychic readings or mediumship sessions are ever alike!
-I see myself as a tool for Spirit; and during my sessions with clients, Spirit will guide me to what my client needs in order to heal and grow.
+I see myself as a tool for Spirit, which means that I allow Spirit to guide me regarding what someone needs in order to heal and grow.

-When doing psychic work and mediumship, I have been blessed with the ability to use a variety of psychic abilities, including clairvoyance, clairaudience, clairsentience, and my strongest skill, claircognizance.
-During psychic readings, I also sometimes use various metaphysical tools (e.g., runes, tarot cards, angel cards, pendulums).
+When doing psychic work and mediumship, I have been blessed with the ability to use a variety of psychic abilities, including clairvoyance, clairsentience, and my strongest skill, claircognizance.
+During psychic readings, I also sometimes use various metaphysical tools (e.g., runes, tarot cards, oracle cards, pendulums).

 Believe it or not, I entered college as a business major.
-After struggling with my econ classes, I began pursuing other academic options and found the behavioral sciences.
+After struggling with the required economics classes, I began pursuing other academic options and found the behavioral sciences.
 I eventually earned my B.A. from the California State University, Chico.
 My major was Psychology, but I also completed minors in Religious Studies, Sociology, and Family Relations.

-Although I have done private practice work, the majority of my professional work experience has mostly been in academic settings.
+Although I have done private practice work, the majority of my professional work experience was in academic settings.
 I worked for almost 30 years at several major universities in a variety of capacities, including academic advising, career counseling, personal counseling, and teaching.
 Before leaving academia to pursue metaphysical work full-time, I was a tenured faculty member in the California State University System and was working primarily with students who had learning and attentional disorders.